-To define the network information, navigate to Device Specific Settings → Network Management in the UC-Sec Control Center menu on the left hand side and click on Add IP.

-Enter details in the blank box that appears at the end of the list
+To define the network information, navigate to Device Specific Settings → Network Management in the menu on the left hand side and click on Add (not shown).
+Enter details in the blank box that appears at the end of the list.

-- Define the internal IP address with screening mask and assign to interface A1 - Select Save Changes to save the information - Click on Add IP - Define the external IP address with screening mask and assign to interface B1 - Select Save Changes to save the information - Click on System Management in the main menu - Select Restart Application indicated by an icon in the status bar (not shown)
+- Click on Add. - Define A1 Netmask, IP Address and Gateway and assign to Interface A1. - Click Save to save the information. - Click on Add. - Define B1 Netmask, IP Address and Gateway and assign to Interface B1. - Click Save to save the information. - Click on System Management in the main menu (not shown). - Select Restart Application indicated by an icon in the status bar (not shown).

-Select the Interface Configuration tab and click on Toggle State to enable the interfaces.
+Select the Interface Configuration tab and click on Toggle to enable the interfaces.

-7.4.
+7.5.
 Define Interfaces